docknetwork/api-docs/source/index.html.md

 <h1 id="dock-api-registries">Registries</h1>

+Revocation means deleting or updating a credential.
 On Dock, credential revocation is managed with a revocation registry.

 There can be multiple registries on the chain, and each registry has a unique id.
 It is recommended that the revocation authority create a new registry for each credential type.
 Dock API allows you to create, delete, and revoke/unrevoke the credential.
 You can retrieve a specified registry as well as a list of all registries created by the user.

 ## Delete registry